lbalvarenga/rotN/README.md

 ## How does it work?

 <b>rotN</b> simply rotates characters of a given text by N positions.
-A special case of N would be 13, since rotating it twice would yield the original text:
+ROT13 is a special case, since applying the algorithm twice would yield the original text.
+You can find more information about it [here](https://en.wikipedia.org/wiki/ROT13).
 <br><br>

 ![rot13](https://upload.wikimedia.org/wikipedia/commons/thumb/3/33/ROT13_table_with_example.svg/2000px-ROT13_table_with_example.svg.png)